Subhas Chandra Bose: 1921–1932: Indian National Congress

 A little later, Bose was again arrested and jailed for civil disobedience; this time he emerged to become Mayor of Calcutta in 1930.

 1933–1937: Illness, Austria, Emilie Schenkl

 During the mid-1930s Bose travelled in Europe, visiting Indian students and European politicians, including Benito Mussolini.
 He observed party organisation and saw communism and fascism in action.
 In this period, he also researched and wrote the first part of his book The Indian Struggle, which covered the country's independence movement in the years 1920–1934.
 Although it was published in London in 1935, the British government banned the book in the colony out of fears that it would encourage unrest.
-Bose was supported in Europe by the Indian Central European Society organized by Otto Faltis from Vienna.
+Bose was supported in Europe by the Indian Central European Society organised by Otto Faltis from Vienna.

 1937–1940: Indian National Congress

 In 1938 Bose stated his opinion that the INC "should be organised on the broadest anti-imperialist front with the two-fold objective of winning political freedom and the establishment of a socialist regime."
 By 1938 Bose had become a leader of national stature and agreed to accept nomination as Congress President.
 He stood for unqualified Swaraj (self-governance), including the use of force against the British.
 This meant a confrontation with Mohandas Gandhi, who in fact opposed Bose's presidency, splitting the Indian National Congress party.

 Bose attempted to maintain unity, but Gandhi advised Bose to form his own cabinet.
 The rift also divided Bose and Nehru; he appeared at the 1939 Congress meeting on a stretcher.
 He was elected president again over Gandhi's preferred candidate Pattabhi Sitaramayya.
 U. Muthuramalingam Thevar strongly supported Bose in the intra-Congress dispute.
 Thevar mobilised all south India votes for Bose.
 However, due to the manoeuvrings of the Gandhi-led clique in the Congress Working Committee, Bose found himself forced to resign from the Congress presidency.

 On 22 June 1939 Bose organised the All India Forward Bloc a faction within the Indian National Congress, aimed at consolidating the political left, but its main strength was in his home state, Bengal.
 U Muthuramalingam Thevar, who was a staunch supporter of Bose from the beginning, joined the Forward Bloc.
 When Bose visited Madurai on 6 September, Thevar organised a massive rally as his reception.

 When Subhas Chandra Bose was heading to Madurai, on an invitation of Muthuramalinga Thevar to amass support for the Forward Bloc, he passed through Madras and spent three days at Gandhi Peak.